PEtab-dev/PEtab/doc/tutorial.rst

    The model describes the dynamics of phosphorylation and dimerization of the transcription factors STAT5A and STAT5B.

-.. table:: Reactions included in the example model
+.. table:: Reactions included in the example model.

     == ========================== =============================================
     ID Reaction                   Rate law